SabeloMkhwanzi/evmos-dash-dashlytics/README.md

 ### Get transactions for account address

-API XY=K method `/v1/9001/xy=k/evmoswap/tokens/address/0x181c262b973b22c307c646a67f64b76410d19b6b/transactions/` can be used to get transactions information on account address, also includes type of transactions eg. SWAP, ADD LIQUIDITY, REMOVE LIQUIDITY.
+API XY=K method `/v1/9001/xy=k/evmoswap/tokens/address/0x181c262b973b22c307c646a67f64b76410d19b6b/transactions/` can be used to get transactions information on account address, which also includes these type of transactions eg. SWAP, ADD LIQUIDITY, REMOVE LIQUIDITY.
-- notes: we simply by providing the name of the exchange `/evmoswap/` and the correct chainID (9001 = Evmos_mainnet) `/9001/` for the blockchain, and you will note that here we have account an address which represent evmoswap address - which will help us get all the transactions on this address.
-Lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}`  As a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, Nice!😊
+- notes: we simply provide the name of the exchange `/evmoswap/` and the correct chainID (9001 = Evmos_mainnet) `/9001/` for the blockchain, and you will note that here we have account, an address, which represents evmoswap address - which will help us get all the transactions on this address.
+Lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}` ,as a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, Nice!😊
-- Development TIP! 💁‍♂️: when mapping through the data it comes in a decending list of array from old to new (old information on top of list and new information on the bottom), suggest you Use map() on an Array in Reverse Order in JS :
+- Development TIP! 💁‍♂️: when mapping through the data it comes in a decending list of array from old to new (old information on top of list and new information on the bottom), suggest you Use `map()` on an Array in Reverse Order in JS :
 ```js
 const arr = ['a', 'b', 'c'];